Atterbury & Company (Atterbury Glass Company)

 The “Swan with Ring Handle” is also seen in several other forms besides mugs.
 Below, a double-ring handle pattern in what has been termed a “Mustard” (Alice Hulett Metz, Much More Early American Pattern Glass, 1965, page 86, catalogued as item #1028″ in clear glass), a sugar bowl, or a double-handled mug.

-Amber glass “Swan-with-ring-handle” pattern “Mustard server” (or sugar bowl?) .
+Amber glass Swan pattern “Mustard server” (or sugar bowl) with two ring handles.
 This piece would have originally come with a lid.
-Also seen in white milk glass, opaque turquoise, blue, and probably made in other colors.
+This has been found in several colors, but most commonly seen in white milk glass.

 PAT’D APR 23, ’78